ragavi729/ragavi/README.md

 Q3.Write a C Program to Swap of two numbers without using third variable.
 Q4.Write C Program to print the last digit and all digits Except last digit of given number N.
 Q5.Write a C Program to print the square and cube of a given number.

+day-4
+ Q6.Write a C Program to calculate the average of three numbers.
+Q7.Write a C Program to check whether two numbers are equal True if equal else False.
+Q8.Write a C Program to print whether a number is positive or negative.
+Q9.Write a C Program to find the greatest of three numbers.